enigma-io/boundless/UIDialog/README.md

   determines if focus is allowed to move away from the dialog

 - **className** `[String|Array<String>]`
-  additional CSS classes to be added to the rendered element, the core hook is not replaced
+  additional CSS class(es) to be added to the rendered `.ui-dialog` element

 - **closeOnEscKey** `Boolean`
   enable detection of "Escape" keypresses to trigger `props.onClose`